peakshift/bitcoin-ux/payments/payment-request.md

 # Payment Requests

-**Payment Requests** are abstractions of addresses and payment meter data combined.
+**Payment Requests** are abstractions of addresses and payment meta-data combined.

 They do not represent an account, the account will be synonymous to the wallet.